fellesverkstedet/1810-CNC-Addons/README.md

  - Use of a tachometer app or a real tachometer is recommended for lower RPM needs.

+### The add-ons

+ - We have developed 3D printed parts for adding homing sensors to the X,Y and Z axis.
+Files are in this repo [here](https://github.com/fellesverkstedet/1810-CNC-Addons/tree/master/HomingExtensions)
+ - We have developed a 3D printable controller case with a transparent acrylic lid.
+Files in the repo [here](https://github.com/fellesverkstedet/1810-CNC-Addons/tree/master/ControllerCase)
+ - An enclosure is also under development.
+Files [here](https://github.com/fellesverkstedet/1810-CNC-Addons/tree/master/Enclosure)

  ### To do

   - Make more robust mount for Z homing switch *(can easily move upwards now and not trigger or give inconsistent triggering, screw triggering X limit switch can also shift)*
   - Add e-stop button
   - Finish enclosure, add handle and hinge
   - Tidy up wiring, shorten limit switch cable lengths
+  - Add probing plate and wiring for bit length probing *(ala our shopbot setup)*
-  - Improve springloaded preload on acme thread nuts
+  - Improve springloaded preload on acme thread nuts *(for increased stiffness)*
   - Adjust X and Y axes to be square
   - Adjust Z axis angle to be 90 deg to XY plane
   - Add dust collection solution?